 As part of his work at the Attorney General’s Office Mitchel advised various Kentucky agencies related to the promulgation of administrative regulations, including co-authoring the controlled substance prescribing standards and the pain clinic regulations.
 Mitchel served at the Attorney General’s designee on various boards and advised other boards and commissions on matters ranging from constitutional and statutory compliance to personnel matters.

 Mitchel has also served as the Executive Director of Medicaid Fraud Control Unit where he led litigation involving pharmaceutical companies and medical device manufacturers, obtaining multi-million dollar settlements for the Commonwealth of Kentucky.
 During his time supervising this division, it collected approximately $300 Million for the Commonwealth.
 He also previously served as an Assistant Commonwealth’s Attorney in Jefferson County, the state’s largest jurisdiction, prosecuting felony crimes on behalf of the Commonwealth.
 Working with federal and state law enforcement, he focused on large-scale criminal syndications, including handling what is still the largest criminal syndication case in Kentucky history.

 Mitchel is admitted to practice law in Kentucky, the Kentucky Eastern and Western Districts, the Sixth Circuit, the DC Circuit, and the United States Supreme Court.
 Mitchel has argued cases before numerous federal and state courts and the Kentucky Supreme Court.

-Mitchel is active in the Louisville community.
-He serves as Treasurer of the Norton Children’s Hospital Foundation and is a regular volunteer with the Bluegrass Center for Autism.
-He resides in Louisville, Kentucky with his wife and three children.
+Mitchel is a proud 2019 graduate of Leadership Kentucky.
+He an active member of the Louisville community, serving on the Board of Directors for the Louisville Regional Airport Authority, Treasurer of the Norton Children’s Hospital Foundation, and volunteer with the Bluegrass Center for Autism.
+He resides in Louisville with his wife and three children.